Stoke Newington: Reservoirs

 From the 16th century onwards, Stoke Newington has played a prominent role in assuring a water supply to sustain London's rapid growth.
 The artificial New River runs through the area and still makes a contribution to London's water.
 It used to terminate at the New River Head in Finsbury, but since 1946 its main flow has ended at Stoke Newington reservoirs.
 The river bank, the New River Path, can be walked for some distance to the north through Haringey and on to its source near Hertford.

 Stoke Newington East and West Reservoirs were constructed in 1833 to hold water prior to treatment in the New River Company's filter beds on the other side of Green Lanes, in the area now known as Brownswood Park.
 Water is now sent from here to the Lee Valley Reservoir Chain for treatment.

 The West Reservoir is now a leisure facility, offering sailing, canoeing and other water sports, plus Royal Yachting Association-approved sailing courses.
 On its western edge stands the former filter house, now set out as a visitor centre with a café; some of the old hydraulic machinery can be viewed in the main hall.
 The pumping station at the reservoir gates, converted to a climbing centre in 1995 was designed in a distinctive castellated style by Robert Billings under the supervision of William Chadwell Mylne and built in 1854–56.
 The site is still used as a pumping station for the Thames Water Ring Main.

 Besides the water board facilities and the New River, Clissold Park contains two large ornamental lakes, a home to many water birds and a population of terrapins.
 These lakes—purportedly the remains of clay pits dug for the bricks used in the building of Clissold House—are all that is left to mark the course of the Hackney Brook, one of London's lost rivers, which once flowed from west to east across Stoke Newington on its way to the River Lea.
 In flood at this point, the brook was known to span 10 metres.
 The two lakes are not fed from the brook, which has disappeared into the maze of sewers under London, but from the mains supply.

 Demography

-At the time of the 2011 census, there were 13,658 residents in Stoke Newington Central.
-The Stoke Newington Central Ward census findings revealed 63.1% of Stoke Newington Central's population was White (44.9% British, 15.2% Other, 2.9% Irish and Gypsy or Irish Traveller, 0.1%).
+At the time of the 2011 census, there were 13,658 residents in Stoke Newington Central ward.
+Of these, 63.1% were White (44.9% British, 15.2% Other, 2.9% Irish and Gypsy or Irish Traveller, 0.1%).
 16.6% was Black (7.3% Caribbean, 6.2% African, 3.1% Other) and 9.9% was Asian (4.2% Indian, 1.3% Pakistani, 1.6% Bangladeshi, 0.8% Chinese and 2% Other).

 33.8% of the ward were Christian, 11.1% Muslim, 3.2% Jewish, 39% had no religion and 10% did not state their religion.